intrepidor/Esp8266-Arduino-Makefile/README.md

-# Esp8266-Arduino-Makefile
+# Esp8266-Arduino-Makefile-Windows
-Makefile to build arduino code for ESP8266 under linux (tested on debian X64) and Windows 7 with cygwinx64.
+Makefile to build arduino code for ESP8266 on Windows 7 with cygwinx64.
 Forked from thunderace/Esp8266-Arduino-Makefile : https://github.com/thunderace/Esp8266-Arduino-Makefile

 ## Changelog